-- The school receiving funds serves students in grades 9, 10, 11, or 12. - The school receiving funds has an Associated Student Body program. - The school posted ASB/Athletic reporting requirements from RCW 28A.320.540 for SY 2020-2021.
+- The school receiving funds serves students in grades 9, 10, 11, or 12. - The school receiving funds has an Associated Student Body program. - The school posted ASB/Athletic reporting requirements from RCW 28A.320.540 for SY 2021-2022.

-Legislative priority for school funding: High schools participating in the community eligibility provision.
+Legislative priority for school funding:

-High schools with the highest percentage of students in grades nine through twelve eligible to participate in the federal free and reduced-price means program.

-High schools located in school districts enrolling five thousand or fewer students.
+- High schools participating in the community eligibility provision. - High schools with the highest percentage of students in grades nine through twelve eligible to participate in the federal free and reduced-price means program. - High schools located in school districts enrolling five thousand or fewer students.

-Beneficiaries in 2021-22 School Year:
+Beneficiaries in the 2022-23 School Year: